tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-10-07 Mon 07:00p CDT**

+**Q:** Why did you endlessly relitigate the bylaws vote?

+**A:** I have no idea what they're talking about.
+When the vote was done, I never mentioned it again.
+Nor do I recall that anyone else did.
+Next time I saw anything about it was at top of my list "offenses".

+**Q:** Why do you endlessly oppose the CoC?

+**A:** I don't.
+I voted for the initial CoC when I was on the Board.
+And when I talked about Python's early days, that was an opportunity for people to learn some entertaining and educational (if I say so myself) history.
+If people let confirmation bias, bad faith, or ill will blind them to that, that's their loss.
+[Here](https://discuss.python.org/t/inclusive-communications-expectations-in-python-spaces/57950/15):
+>> [Ned Batchelder] I’m fully in favor of the community educating or excluding someone who is “routinely impatient and dismissive.”
+Allowing that behavior drives other people out.
+It’s a bad tradeoff.

+> [me] I actually agree.
+In the early days, Python was in much more of a “beggars can’t be choosers” category.
+It outgrew that long ago.

+Nothing is really new.
+Much the same [here](https://discuss.python.org/t/discussion-about-recent-coc-events/5778/23) from 4 years ago:
+> [me] Usenet is one end of the spectrum; living in a North Korean re-education camp is the other, and I don’t want that either

+In my view the PSF has been moving steadily toward the latter.

 **2024-10-05 Sat 02:30p CDT**

 **Q:** Is Ethan Furman a friend of yours covering for you?